Welcome to Class Rowan's 2017-2018 Webpage!

 Throughout the year, children in Rowan Class (Class RS) will have opportunities to be taught by a number of familiar faces including Mr. Smith, Miss.
-Medley, Mrs Horsley, Mr. Haywood and Miss.
+Medley, Mrs Lockwood, Mr. Haywood and Miss.
 Baxter.
-Mrs. Gregg will be teaching some children during the autumn term also.
 Our children will be supported in class by Mrs. Hipwell-Stafford, Mrs. Murray and Mrs. Harwood.
 Together, we are the Upper Key Stage Two team.

 Rowan children will require a PE kit on Mondays and Thursdays.
 A woodland kit should also be available at the academy each week for when we decide to move our Rowan learning environment into our fabulous woodland.